haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 -  **Pro plans**—For the Integration environment, every _active_ branch builds and deploys to a full environment for access and testing.
 You must merge your code to the `integration` branch before you can merge to the Staging environment and then the Production environment.
 You can only merge to Staging and Production using CLI commands with SSH or using the Project Web Interface.
 If you do not see the Staging or Production environments in your Project Web Interface, then you need to [Add Staging and Production to Pro projects UI]({{ page.baseurl }}/cloud/trouble/pro-env-management.html).

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Make sure all code for your site and stores is in the active {{site.data.var.ee}} Git branch.
-If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues.
-For example, add any new themes into the Git branch of code.
+If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues. 例如， add any new themes into the Git branch of code.
 If you include it from a private repo, the theme won't build with the Magento code.
 </div>

 {% include cloud/wings-management.md %}